emil2000dza/DialoGPT-fine-tuned-for-french-language/README.md

 ### Datasets DialoGPT :
 - "Film" folder gathers the transcript of movies used to fine-tune the model.
 It refers to the "Movie Dataset" of the report.
-- "Reddit data" folder gathers the data scrapped from Reddit in June 2021.
+- "Reddit data" folder gathers the data scraped from Reddit in June 2021.
-- "forum.fr Dataset" folder contains the file "ScrappingForum.fr" which scraped messages from the french forum forum.fr, the dataset is also available but was finally not studied due to limited data
+- "forum.fr Dataset" folder contains the file "ScrappingForum.fr" which scraped messages from the french forum forum.fr, the dataset is also available but was finally not studied due to limited data.
 - "DialogueAndExtractDataset.txt" contains around 500 utterances of dialogues for learning french.
 - "Entretiens.txt", "Theatre.txt", "Livre.txt" respectively gathers conversations extracted from interviews, theater plays and books.
 - "EthicalQuestions.txt" gathers sensible questions for which the chatbot must be prepared.